ntsd/ntsd.github.io-old/_posts/2020-2-9-aria2-max-connections-per-server.md

 - autopoint
 - libtool

-You can install by run this command.
+You can install all of it by running this command.

 ``` bash
 brew install gettext automake autoconf libtool libxml2 cppunit